HL7/fhir-ips/pages/ipsStructure.md

 * imaging
 * pathology

-and offers also a generic result entry.
+A generic result entry is also supported.

 ## Vital Signs
 The Vital signs section includes blood pressure, body temperature, heart rate, and respiratory rate.
 It may also include other clinical findings, such as height, weight, body mass index, head circumference, and pulse oximetry.
 In particular, notable vital signs or physical findings such as the most recent, maximum and/or minimum, baseline, or relevant trends may be included